Seed-to-Seed: Unpaired Image Translation in Diffusion Seed Space: Method

 \section{Method}

 In this section we introduce \emph{StS}, an image translation model that operates directly in the seed-space of a pretrained diffusion model.
-We begin by reviewing some preliminaries regarding the diffusion process (\ref{subsec:pre}), and then proceed to discuss the meaningfulness of the seed-space and the ability to access the information encoded within the seeds (\ref{subsec:meaning}).
-Finally, in \Cref{subsec:PaS} we show how seed meaningfulness may be leveraged to perform unpaired image translation within the seed-space using our proposed \emph{StS} model.
+We begin by exploring the meaningfulness of the seed-space and the ability to access the information encoded within the seeds (\Cref{subsec:meaning}).
+Next, in \Cref{subsec:PaS} we show how seed meaningfulness may be leveraged to perform unpaired image translation within the seed-space using our proposed \emph{StS} model.